ivystrayed/solar-system-api/coworking_agreement.md

 ## Learning Style
 *How does each team member learn best in project settings?*

-Ivy: Hand on learning style, lots of running half done code. goal: try to communicate through thought process
+Ivy: Hand on learning style, lots of running half done code. goal: try to communicate through thought process.
+Apart of my learning style is falling behind and catching up alot, I will work harder to stay up to date on lessons so i am fully able to particiapte in coworking.

 Alma: Read the instructions first, search a little bit any doubts and then start coding.
 Goal: work more in doing, and faster in reading.